ArnaudBelcour/kegg2bipartitegraph/README.md

 - `kegg_metadata.json`: a metadata file showing the metadata for the creation of the reference files for kegg2bipartitegraph.

-## Output files of other command
+## Output files of reconstruction command

-The other subcommands will reconstruct draft metabolic networks by mapping the annotation with the metabolic graphs contained in kegg2bipartitegraph.
+The reconstruction subcommands will reconstruct draft metabolic networks by mapping the annotation with the metabolic graphs contained in kegg2bipartitegraph.

 Then it will create multiple files: